yourboyalex11/facebook_wall/README.md

 What is the Facebook wall?
 How does it work?

-Let's login to my Facebook and do a live demonstration.
+Let's see a live demonstration by showing off the solution code preview.

 ###Lecture